 Players will have a choice of three playable characters, whose stories are individual yet intertwined to make We Happy Few's story as majestic as possible.
 Knowing the type of subject matter it deals with, the game truly deserves it.

 We Happy Few uses a procedurally generated world, so as to make each playthrough as unique as possible.
 Compulsion Games say you can make your own stories by "customizing the sandbox" and there will be plenty of crafting, scavenging, sneaking, fighting and more.

-Unfortunately, there's no word yet as to the game's problems in Australia , after Australian Classification Board found the in-game drug Joy to violate the Board's guidelines.
+Unfortunately, there's no word yet as to the game's , after Australian Classification Board found the in-game drug Joy to violate the Board's guidelines.
 The guidelines strictly prohibit "drug use related to incentives and rewards" so We Happy Few hasn't been rated Down Under and consequently won't be able to sell.

 Many Australian gamers have even written letters of protest, because Joy is much more than just a drug - it's incredibly clever game mechanics that is a creative nod to your Orwells and Huxleys.
 Perhaps it's time to ban them too and stay happy?